by Arnold Snyder

 I’ve recently decided to finish my writing career the same way I started it, with pulp smut.
 But this time, I’ll do it on my terms.
 I’m not just writing smut; I’m writing smut for nerds, the kind of smut I always wanted to write, the kind I always wanted to read, but it wasn’t being published.

-If you want to read Pink Wedge for free, click here.
+If you want to read the first chapter of Pink Wedge for free, click here.

 If you want to buy Pink Wedge on Amazon (a thoughtful gift if you have a friend with a perverse sense of humor), click here.